seannybgoode/LibGDXVideoSample/README.md

 We've taken this work and done some optimization and added audio support.

 #0.1.5 changes
--fixed a bug where the timestamp was being set by the last decoded audio frame, time is now kept by the total audio playtime which we get from the Java audio stream
+- fixed a bug where the timestamp was being set by the last decoded audio frame, time is now kept by the total audio playtime which we get from the Java audio stream

--fixed the missing java class Node
+- fixed the missing java class Node

--removed references to the proprietary GameManager class
+- removed references to the proprietary GameManager class

--added executable test applications
+- added executable test applications

--added missing jars to the git index, they were missing for some reason
+- added missing jars to the git index, they were missing for some reason

--added pom.xml for maven dependency management (thanks Piotr Jastrzebski!)
+- added pom.xml for maven dependency management (thanks Piotr Jastrzebski!)

 #0.1.4 changes